RFID Reader - RFID Readers

 RFID readers are available in a range of formats and with different capabilities.
-Readers are almost always dedicated to a particular frequency range so that the choice of tags and readers is tied very much together.
+An RFID Reader is almost always dedicated to a particular frequency range so that the choice of tags and readers is tied very much together.

 There are two main classes of reader devices.
 There are dedicated, stand-alone readers that can be used independently of any other devices and there are readers that can be plugged in to some other device such as a point of sale terminal, laptop or desk top computer or to a hand held computer or PDA.

 Readers vary in their speed of operation, the distance that they can be from the tag (partly dependent on the technology used) and the speed and reliability of operation.

 You can see examples of our RFID Readers at our RFID Shop page.

 Some stand-alone readers will be relatively simple, pre-programmed devices only able to carry out the task of collecting the identities of tags that have been read, while others may incorporate a fully functional portable computing capability.